 It has been seven years since I left my research analyst job at CLSA India.
 I co-founded eduCBA to train students on Investment Banking & Equity Research.
-Since then we have trained more than 10,000 students on different research topics.
-However, each time we see the same set of questions and one common question is “What are the Top Equity Research skills that one should acquire to be successful in Research”
+Since then, we have trained more than 10,000 students on different research topics.
+However, each time we see the same set of questions, one common question is, “What are the Top Equity Research skills that one should acquire to be successful in Research.”

-However, My top 5 Equity Research Skills are as per below –
+Here are the top 5 Equity Research Skills –

 #5 – Writing Skills

 Writing Skills is at number #5.
-Equity research report is the most important communication from a securities firm to its clients.
-This report has a very specific purpose i.e. it is intended to help an investor take a decision about the allocation of resources.
+The equity research report is the most important communication from a securities firm to its clients.
+This report has a particular purpose; i.e., it is intended to help an investor make a decision about the allocation of resources.

-- First thing First – One important aspect is that the research report is no where close to novels from Dan Brown wherein the best is saved for the last!.
-In research report the stock target and price recommendations comes first.
+- First thing First – One crucial aspect is that the research report is nowhere close to novels from Dan Brown, wherein the best is saved for the last!.
+In a research report, the stock target and price recommendations come first.

 - KISS Principle – “Keep it Simple Silly” is the golden rule.
-It is important to be to the point and precise.
+It is essential to be to the point and precise.

-- Less is More – Another important aspect to note here is that you are not required to write a full PhD thesis here, a single page note or a couple of pages of reports would be great.
+- Less is More – Another essential aspect to note here is that you are not required to write a full Ph.D. thesis here; a single page note or a couple of pages of reports would be great.
 Readers hardly have 1-2 minutes to read your full report.
-They may not even scan even till the 2nd page.
+They may not even scan till the 2nd page.

 #4 – Accounting Skills (More than Numbers!)

 Number#4 is Accounting!
 Accounting here is not about Debits and Credits.
-Infact is is much more than that.
+It is much more than that.

-#3 – Valuations (Lies in the eyes of beholder!)
+#3 – Valuations (Lies in the eyes of the beholder!)

 - Intrinsic Valuation methods – Intrinsic Valuation Method (DCF) which means primarily determines the value by estimating the expected future earnings from owning the asset discounted to their present value